Optare Tempo: Europe

 One 36 seat left hand drive Optare Tempo X1200 was exported to Kiel, Germany in 2007.
-Beginning with KVG in Kiel, Germany as 713, registered KI-EL 7713, in 2010 it moved to Breda, Netherlands where it was re-registered BV-VH 41 and operated by Arriva as fleet no. 1002, before returning to Germany a year later; namely Saarlouis registered WND-P 86 until around 2014 when it finally served in Bayreuth with Heserbus GmbH as BT-OS 1010.
+Beginning with KVG in Kiel, Germany as 713, registered KI-EL 7713, in 2010 it moved to Groningen, Netherlands where it was re-registered BV-VH-41 and operated by Arriva as fleet no. 1002, before returning to Germany a year later; namely Saarlouis registered WND-P 86 until around 2014 when it finally served in Bayreuth with Heserbus GmbH as BT-OS 1010.
 According to records sometime afterward it ended up in Coburg for spares.

 Australia

 In Australia, Tempos have been purchased by Carbridge and Park Ridge Transit.